ohbriansung/usb_rubber_ducky/README.md

 ### 4. Compile ducky script into **inject.bin**

-* Use duckencoder.jar to compile and load the script we just created into microSD card
+* Use duckencoder.jar from *step1* to compile and load the script we just created into microSD card

 ```shell
 java -jar ~/Downloads/duckencoder.jar  -i ~/rubber-ducky/hello-world.txt -o /Volumes/NO\ NAME/inject.bin